hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 This is almost exactly the same with TerraformStaging stage.
 The only difference is instead of using files from `staging` folder, it uses `production` folder

 That should be all.
-Now we have a complete pipeline that can deploy any change in infrastructure (changes in Terraform files) or change in code (Packer files) to Staging and Production.
+Now we have a complete Terraform pipeline that can deploy any change in infrastructure (changes in Terraform files) or change in code/application (.e.g. change in html page, which triggers Packer to create a new AMI) to Staging and Production.

-As the final demonstration of deploying changes in code to Staging and Production, I update the text in `index.html` to `Triggered by a Code Change` and make a commit.
+As the final demonstration of deploying changes in code to Staging and Production, I update the text in `index.html` in `terraform-pipeline-packer` repository to `Triggered by a Code Change` and make a commit.
 The whole pipeline is triggered again and Terraform correctly identifies that previous server needs to be teared down and a new server needs to be spinned up for the new change:

 ![]({% asset_path 2018-06-13-terraform-code-change-log %} "Terraform Code Change output")

-And visiting the new Public IP will give us this page:
+Visiting the new Public IP gives us this page:

 ![]({% asset_path 2018-06-13-terraform-updated-staging-nginx %} "Updated Staging")

 ## Summary

-My takeaway after implementing this pipeline is that: we should have a clear seperation between Terraform infrastructure definition (which is equivalent to normal code) and Terraform environment specific configuration (containing Terraform state, environment specific `tfvars`).
-With this separation, we can apply the same build pipeline technique used in normal build delivery pipeline
+My key takeaway after implementing this pipeline is that: it's important to have a clear seperation between Terraform infrastructure definition (which is equivalent to traditional software application/code) and Terraform environment specific configuration (containing Terraform state, environment specific `tfvars`).
+This separation allows us to apply the same pipeline design techniques in traditional software build pipeline.